UHDanke/gd_docs/triggers/area.md

 Gradients are not affected by Area Tint.

+Gradient Rotation is not affected by Area Rotate outside of the editor.

 ### Enter

 Area triggers are not affected by movements caused by Enter triggers.